iqb-specifications/acp-scale-derived/README.md

 Assessment Content Specifications

 **Scale** as ruleset for calculation performance indicators of testees.
+A derived scale processes values from other scales.

 Read more: